 These insights suggested that blockbuster audiences do generally evolve over time.

-Our next step was to investigate how to characterize this evolution and the factors that drive it.
-We analyzed the data for 10 of the top 20 grossing films of 2015 and discovered the following trends:
+Our next step was to investigate how to characterize this evolution and the factors that drive it, and to then consider what this may mean for a film studio’s marketing strategy:

 - How would your marketing strategy change if you understood how the audience was likely to evolve on any given film?